Italo Balbo: Munich crisis

 The "Anglo-Italian Agreement" of April 1938 brought a temporary cessation of tensions between the United Kingdom and the Kingdom of Italy.
 For Balbo, the agreement meant the immediate loss of 10,000 Italian troops; it was characterised by renewed promises of undertakings that Mussolini had previously broken and he could easily break again.
 By the time of the "Munich Crisis", Balbo had his 10,000 troops back.

 At this time, Italian aircraft were making frequent overflights of Egypt and Sudan and Italian pilots were being familiarised with the routes and airfields.
 In 1938 and 1939, Balbo himself made a number of flights from Libya across the Sudan to Italian East Africa ('Africa Orientale Italiana', or AOI).
 He even flew along the border between AOI and British East Africa (modern Kenya).
 In January 1939, Balbo was accompanied on one of his flights by German Colonel-General Ernst Udet.

 There were distinct signs of German military and diplomatic cooperation with the Italians.
 General Udet was accompanied by the Head of the German Mechanization Department, and the German military attache to Rome paid a long visit to Egypt.
 A German Military Mission was present in Benghazi and German pilots were engaged in navigational training flights.

 Balbo began road construction projects such as the Via Balbia in an attempt to attract Italian immigrants to Libya.
 He also made efforts to draw Muslims into the Fascist cause.
-In 1938, Balbo was the only member of the Fascist regime who strongly opposed the new legislation against the Jews, the Italian "Racial Laws".
+By 1938, Balbo was the only member of the Fascist regime who strongly opposed the new legislation against the Jews, the Italian "Racial Laws".

 In 1939, after the German invasion of Poland, Balbo visited Rome to express his displeasure at Mussolini's support for German dictator Adolf Hitler.
 Balbo was the only Fascist of rank to publicly criticize this aspect of Mussolini's foreign policy.
 He argued that Italy should side with the United Kingdom, but he attracted little following to his argument.
 When informed of Italy's formal alliance with Nazi Germany, Balbo exclaimed: "You will all wind up shining the shoes of the Germans!"